-The Welsh Local Government Association (WLGA) commissioned the Association of Directors of Social Services (ADSS) Cymru, working with STABLE to undertake digital and workforce readiness assessments to consider Microsoft Copilot adoption in adult social care services across Wales.
+The Welsh Local Government Association (WLGA) commissioned the Association of Directors of Social Services (ADSS) Cymru, working with Practice Solutions and STABLE to undertake digital and workforce readiness assessments to consider Microsoft Copilot adoption in adult social care services across Wales.

 All local authorities participated in at least one aspect of the workforce and digital assessment activities undertaken.
-Thorough investigations around preparedness of digital systems and the workforce were undertaken by ADSS Cymru and STABLE in partnership with local authorities.
+Thorough investigations around preparedness of digital systems and the workforce were undertaken by ADSS Cymru, via Practice Solutions and STABLE in partnership with local authorities.